-Rules of Open Source Programming - Fortunes [satire]
+Rules of Open Source Programming - Fortunes [possible satire]

 About